 Scoring of Match Poker is not in terms of chips or betting units won.
 Rather, every result will simply be in terms of how a player’s rating improved or fell as a result of his/her play.

 Unlike all other forms of poker, a player’s results don’t rely significantly on the hand they are dealt – i.e. chance.
 Instead they are judged on how they played those cards, comparing their play to everyone else who has played the same cards.

 Not in the way you think.
 Match Poker Online ™ does not sanction or allow any form of gambling (see question above).

 But our answer isn’t ‘No’.
 The interest that the players would have, money-wise, is the same as any other sport.
 For example, think about those who play at a national or international level – they make lots of money from sponsorship and winning tournaments, like all professional sportspeople.
 We anticipate that professional poker players will be able to do the same from obtaining a high ranking in our app and taking that to national and international Match Poker competitions.

 Yes.
-We believe a true poker experience involves having real people at your table, so we will seat you at tables with real players, even though your real rivals are those who have played this hand before – not those currently at the table.
+We believe a true poker experience involves having real people at your table, so we will seat you at tables with real players, even though your true opponents are those who are playing this hand at other tables from the same position as you – as opposed to those currently at your table.